cainweideman/PILS/README.md

 convert_to_wav.py - ?

-mp3_to_mfcc.py - run this file to convert the mp3 data in mp3-data to MFCC's, the output is a dictionary saved in a pickle file "mfcc_dict.pickle".
+mp3_to_mfcc.py - run this file to convert the mp3 data in mp3-data to MFCC's, the output is a dictionary saved in a pickle file

-wav_to_mfcc.py - ?
+wav_to_mfcc.py - run this file to convert the wav data in wav-data to MFCC's, the output is a dictionary saved in a pickle file

 fma_main.py - main file to run the classifiers on the FMA dataset.